BLACKFOX: Age of the Ninja

-BLACKFOX: Age of the Ninja is a 2019 Japanese film.
+BLACKFOX: Age of the Ninja is a 2019 Japanese film directed by Koichi Sakamoto and starring Chihiro Yamamoto in her first cinematic leading role.
 It is a tokusatsu action period film that was produced as a live-action spin-off of the anime film BLACKFOX, which opened in theaters on 5 October 2019.
-BLACKFOX: Age of the Ninja is a prequel to the anime film, as its main character Rikka Isurugi—a female ninja who fought during the Edo period—is the ancestor of the main character of the anime film.
+BLACKFOX: Age of the Ninja is a prequel to the anime film, as its main character Rikka Isurugi – a female ninja who fought during the Edo period – is the ancestor of the main character of the anime film.
 The screenplay was written by Naoki Hayashi, who also wrote the screenplay for the anime film.
-BLACKFOX: Age of the Ninja was directed by Koichi Sakamoto, and features actress Chihiro Yamamoto in her first cinematic leading role.

 Synopsis

 The film takes place in Japan during the age of Samurai and Ninja.
-Rikka Isurugi, who was raised to be the next head of the Kitsune (Fox)—a ninja clan that does anything for the right price—meets a girl named Miya, who had been wandering around in the mountains looking for the Kitsune.
+Rikka Isurugi, who was raised to be the next head of the Kitsune (Fox) – a ninja clan that does anything for the right price – meets a girl named Miya, who had been wandering around in the mountains looking for the Kitsune.

-Miya, whose father was murdered by a gang called the Negoroshu, places an order to Hyoe Isurugi—Rikka's grandfather and the head of the ninja clan—to have the Negoroshu killed.
+Miya, whose father was murdered by a gang called the Negoroshu, places an order to Hyoe Isurugi – Rikka's grandfather and the head of the ninja clan – to have the Negoroshu killed.
 As a naturally gentle person, Rikka has a problem with killing people.
 As such, she tries to convince Hyoe to change his mind about accepting the job, but right when she is doing so, the Negoroshu come attacking after Miya.

 The hard fight ends in a draw, but as punishment for questioning the head's decision, Rikka is later made to attend to meager tasks.
 Seeing Rikka clumsily taking on the work, Miya steps in to help, and as the two work together, they become friends.
 Meanwhile however, an unknown character advances their evil plot as they continue to use the Negoroshu to attack Miya.